 I look forward to engaging with you throughout this worthwhile process.
 Please check back frequently for the latest on our efforts.

-David Seltz is the Executive Director of the Massachusetts Health Policy Commission, which aims to modernize health care payment and delivery models to establish a more accountable, affordable system.
+David Seltz is the first Executive Director of the Massachusetts Health Policy Commission, which aims to modernize health care payment and delivery models to establish a more accountable, affordable system.
 Prior to this role, Mr. Seltz was the chief health care advisor for Senate President Therese Murray and served as the Special Advisor on health care for Governor Deval Patrick (MA).
 Through these positions, Mr. Seltz advised the passage of Chapter 58 of the Acts of 2006 and Chapter 224 of the Acts of 2012.
 Mr. Seltz is a 2003 graduate of Boston College and originally from Minnesota.